Susan Gast | Author, Blogger at Easy Food Dehydrating, Beesville Books, and A New Sober You

-I've found a way to dehydrate eggs safely to preserve the incredible edible egg (takes me back to the TV ad in 1976 by the American Egg Board!) making them an eggcellent choice for long-term food storage as they can last up to 10 years!
+Dehydrating eggs safely is a fantastic way to preserve the incredible edible egg (takes me back to that classic 1976 TV ad by the American Egg Board!).
+By removing moisture, eggs become shelf-stable for up to 10 years, making them an eggcellent option for long-term food storage.

 Heidi's Video